elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Medium.
   * Difficulty: Medium.
 The assembly instructions are thorough for this step, but the equipment is small and delicate.
 Be careful to avoid breaking or losing pieces.
 * Issues:
-  * I do not fully understand the ideal arrangement of heat sink, heat break and hot-end block.
+  * I do not fully understand the ideal screw-tightening procedure for the heat sink, heat break, hot end volcano block and nozzle.
 I have heat-tightened the nozzle as per [Part 3 Step 7](#part-3--step-7-heat-tightening-the-nozzle), but the block still tries to spin when pushed, indicating that I have not fully threaded the threaded pieces correctly.
   * I stripped a screw for the volcano block by attempting to insert it in the wrong side of the volcano block.
 I used a small screw from the spares bag to replace.
   * I initially assembled the hot end without the thermal paste, then revisited the step and applied it.
 <center>